Benjination/Benjination/README.md

 ## 🎯 Current Projects

-- 🔭 I'm currently working on **[Project Name]** - A brief description of what you're building
+- 🔭 I'm currently working on **[ElderScrollsAddons && The Mystical Tarot]** - A brief description of what you're building
-- 🌱 I'm currently learning **AI/ML, Advanced React Patterns, System Design**
+- 🌱 I'm currently learning **AI/ML, Advanced Software Design Patterns, System Design**
-- 👯 I'm looking to collaborate on **Open Source Projects**
+- 👯 I'm looking to collaborate on **Zenimax Productions**
-- 🤔 I'm looking for help with **Advanced DevOps practices**
+- 🤔 I'm looking for help with **Finding a job**
-- 💬 Ask me about **Web Development, JavaScript, Python, or anything tech-related**
+- 💬 Ask me about **Web Development, JavaScript, C-Based Languages, or anything tech-related**
 - 📫 How to reach me: **Benjination2@gmail.com**
 - ⚡ Fun fact: **I love debugging other people's code more than writing my own!**